spencer-shadley/completed-class/19-react/hw/README.md

 The user should be able to:

-- Sort the table by at least one category
+- Sort the table by at least one category (in our example, each column is sortable)

-- Filter the users by at least one property.
+- Filter the users by at least one property (our solution allows filtering by name, beginning birth date and ending birth date)

 ## Hint

 - Generate your starter code using the `create-react-app`

+- [randomuser.me](https://randomuser.me/) is a great way to easily create fake user data

 - Draw your page first, pseudocode how you might break-up the components